makatz4/Michelle-Katz-Watchlist-App/README.md

 ## To Run

-Run the following commands, open on localhost:5173 in your browser!
+Run the following commands, then open on localhost:5173 in your browser!

 ```bash
 npm install